 As data science matures as a field, its power to tackle major challenges across all disciplines and industries rises.
 However, unlocking novel, powerful innovations and solutions for interdisciplinary challenges that benefit, and don’t inadvertently harm stakeholders, is a non-trivial task that often requires matchmaking, stakeholder engagement, and a plan for coordination.

-The new Discovery Challenge program from the Center for Data and Computing (CDAC), with support from UChicago’s Office of Research and National Laboratories Joint Task Force Initiative, helps build the partnerships, open source software, and tools that will make these advances possible.
+The new Discovery Challenge program from the Data Science Institute (DSI), with support from UChicago’s Office of Research and National Laboratories Joint Task Force Initiative, helps build the partnerships, open source software, and tools that will make these advances possible.
 By combining experts from across the UChicago campus, its national laboratory partners, and government, non-profit, and industry collaborators, these projects target transformative impact in medicine, public health, molecular engineering, genomics, and education.

-“Universities are uniquely positioned to address socially relevant research in data science, said Julia Lane, executive director of the Center for Data and Computing.
-“However, translating technology into real-world impact often requires a platform such as CDAC that allows stakeholders to be part of the research and innovation process.”
+“Universities are uniquely positioned to address socially relevant research in data science, said Julia Lane, Executive Director for Research Partnerships & Strategy at the DSI.
+“However, translating technology into real-world impact often requires a platform such as DSI that allows stakeholders to be part of the research and innovation process.”

-“These Discovery Challenge projects will provide sterling examples of the potential for engaging the interdisciplinary strengths of the University of Chicago to create powerful, societally relevant research while also further defining the field of data science,” said Nick Feamster, faculty director of the Center for Data and Computing and Neubauer Professor of Computer Science at the University of Chicago.
+“These Discovery Challenge projects will provide sterling examples of the potential for engaging the interdisciplinary strengths of the University of Chicago to create powerful, societally relevant research while also further defining the field of data science,” said Nick Feamster, Faculty Director of Research at the DSI and Neubauer Professor of Computer Science at the University of Chicago.

 The first group of Discovery Challenge collaborations will build a database of social factors that influence health and disease, combine machine learning and computer vision to improve personalized cancer treatment, develop new probes for sensing and removing water contaminants, and incorporate AI-driven tutorials into radiology education.